 The electric drive system is the technology foundation for hybrid electric and fuel cell vehicles.
 That's why NREL's Advanced Power Electronics project supports and promotes the design, development, and demonstration of power electronic components and systems that will overcome major technical barriers to the commercialization of hybrid, advanced internal combustion, and fuel cell vehicle technologies.

 NREL's advanced power electronics research is funded by DOE's Office of Renewable Energy and Energy Efficiency.
-This work crosscuts and supports many NREL programs and is led by the Center for Transportation Technologies and Systems.
+This work crosscuts and supports many NREL programs.